Augea

 How you buy can matter more than where you buy.
 Many exchanges offer both a simpler, faster buying flow and a lower-cost trading interface.

-Convenience / instant-buy routes
+Convenience and instant-buy routes

 Faster, fewer steps, but typically higher fees and wider spreads.
 Card purchases often fall into this category.